Regional Status

 Trend justification:

-The overall trend is increasing, although some populations may be stable (Wetlands International 2006).
+The overall trend is stable (Wetlands International 2023).